Jeremiahv8/Jeremiahv8/README.md

 > support@gopylonservices.com (Speak to our supervisor - Warren Gill here https://www.linkedin.com/in/warren-gill-136903179/)

 Here we manage server resources for Programming, Administration Platforms, Software Industry Database and the Pylon Cloud VPS Server Software which is used for providing:
-1. Knowledge Hubs Backups and Integration
+1. Knowledge Hub Backups and Integration
 2. Offline Landing Pages and Web Portals
 3. Virtual Private Network Setup